alex-hnt/SimpleStockSearch/README.md

 ![example video](https://i.imgur.com/3tjCzFE.gif)

+## CURRENTLY BROKEN ##
+PySimpleGUI has changed to a paid model, so it is not currently possible to compile this without their subscription.
+The release build should still work.

 ## How to Use
 Run the program and enter a ticker symbol.
 You can change the websites and theme by clicking on the `$` to the left of the text area.
 Once the program disappears, it will run in the system tray until open or closed.
 Press `<shift>+<alt>+h` to bring up the search window again.